 Did you ever feel like your team is committing the same mistakes over and over?
 You feel that they are not moving in the right direction and you need to drive in some change to make the project development process productive.

-Whether you are new to software development or you have been working in the software industry for years, you must have come across the term ‘Sprint Retrospective’.
+Whether you are new to software development or you have been working in a custom software development company for years, you must have come across the term ‘Sprint Retrospective’.
 Agile development teams have made retrospective meetings quite popular.

 Regardless of how good a Scrum team is, there is always some room for improvement.
 Since the focus of agile development is continuous improvement, a good project team sets aside a brief period at the end of each Sprint to reflect how they are doing and seeks out new ways to improve.
 This is called a Sprint Retrospective.